-One way to apply for a job is to send an email cover letter to a hiring manager.
+One way to apply for a job is to send an email cover letter, with your attached resume, to a hiring manager.
 But what should you include in your message?
 An email cover letter should include the same basic information as a written cover letter.
 The only differences are in how you format your cover letter and how you include your contact information.

 What to Include in an Email to a Hiring Manager